ChimeraBlack1/Excel-Eater/README.md

 -Input the "Child" Workbook
--Input the index column letter that will be compared to master -Set the number of values you wish to extract from the child -Input the column letter for each value you're extracting
+-Input the index column letter that will be compared to master -Set the number of values you wish to extract from the child -Input the column letter for each value you're extracting (cannot conflict)

 -add or discard missing